simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

 title: Building the Creative Business
 date: 2014-12-30 08:19:17
 categories: production
-tags: []

 status: publish
 type: post
 published: true

----
-*Building the Creative Business* is a management course aimed at entrepreneurs operating within the creative industries.
+---*Building the Creative Business* is a management course aimed at entrepreneurs operating within the creative industries.
 I attended at [*London Business School*](http://www.london.edu/)where I learned about how to grow a business that is inherently complex and unpredictable due to the creative aspects involved.
 Ideas often don't work, challenges arise in trying to sell an idea and implementing that idea is often fraught with problems.